tfabris/CrowCam/README.md

      chmod 660 client_id.json

 ####  Create automated tasks in the Synology Task Scheduler
-In the Synology Control Panel, open the Task Scheduler, and create three tasks:
+In the Synology Control Panel, open the Task Scheduler, and create three tasks, each task should have the following settings:
 - Type of tasks: "Scheduled Task", "User-defined script"
 - General, General Settings: Run all three tasks under User: "root"
 - General, General Settings: Name each of the three tasks as follows: